 In 1936, STWA was awarded First Prize in a National Waterfowl Contest, sponsored by More Game Birds in America (Ducks Unlimited, Inc.) for the vast amount of work accomplished through volunteer efforts.
 The engraved Silver Cup remains on the mantle.

 What was known as the Quogue Waterfowl Sanctuary on old maps is now known as the Quogue Wildlife Refuge.
-The Refuge has evolved over time to take school groups on tours, to care for permanently injured animals in the Distressed Wildlife Complex, and to offer educational programs for people of all ages throughout the year.
+The Refuge has evolved over time, and now conducts educational programs throughout the year for people of all ages, and cares for permanently injured animals in the Outdoor Wildlife Complex.
 The 305 acres remain a safe place for plants and animals, and a peaceful haven for people to visit.